What is Amazon's responsibility over its facial recognition tech?

 Of the 28 lawmakers Rekognition misidentified, about 40% were people of color, a result that led the ACLU to call for a government moratorium on the use of facial recognition software -- a call that gained traction Thursday among lawmakers.

-"This is a big deal," Gomez told CNN.
+"This is a big deal," Gomez said.
 "The bias that exists will be digitized and used against people who already have a lot of obstacles and struggles."

 Although inaccuracy in facial recognition among women and people of color is a known issue, experts say it underscores the need for broader conversations about the ethics of such technology and the responsibility of companies creating it to ensure it is used fairly.

-Note: Correction: A previous version of this story misstated the number of members of Congress.